-Here are just 5 of those options;
+So without further ado, here are just 5 of those options;

 - GIVIT – A worthy organisation that helps people who are struggling by taking or collecting items people are giving away, and passing it on.
 It could be a family in crisis, an elderly person facing hard times, or anyone else in need.

 - SOS (Starting Over Support) – An initiative that supports individuals and families by providing household goods and furniture to those in need.

 - Salvos – The Salvation Army has stores and will do an unwanted furniture pickup and then sell it in their stores for an affordable price.
 All of their profits go towards their charitable cause.

 - Good Samaritan industries – This non-profit organisation will come and collect old furniture and you can easily arrange it on their website.
 Their focus is on supporting women who are underprivileged, the homeless and those with disabilities in Australia.

 - Buy Nothing Project – A lot of people are moving towards decluttering as much as they can and when they need something to source it used, not buy new.
 This project allows people to trade items and give away things they no longer require so others can make use of it.
 It is a very popular movement in Perth and there are a lot of locations to check out.